Coco Davies adjusted the lenses of her pedestal mounted, military-style binoculars as she surveyed Elm Street through

 She froze at the sound of footsteps.
 Blinded by the flashlight shone in her face, Coco wondered if a not guilty by reason of sleepwalking defense would hold up in court.
 She closed her eyes and began to snore.

 Coco opened her eyes and saw Freddy’s disappointed face.
 He wouldn’t eat a stolen cookie.
 Not even if it were strapped down to his tongue.

 She ignored Freddy’s outstretched hand as she scampered to her feet.
 He was still in his pajamas.
 “What are you doing here?”

 “I got up to pee and couldn’t find you.”

 Darn it.
-She tossed the sign to the ground.
+Coco tossed the sign to the ground.
 “Let’s go.”

 As she hurried towards the road, the next sound she heard was Freddy’s scream.
 She looked back and saw that he’d tried to put the sign back.